hartator/wayback-machine-downloader/README.md

-	    -s, --all-timestamps             Download all snapshots/timestamps for a given website -f, --from TIMESTAMP             Only files on or after timestamp supplied (ie. 20060716231334) -t, --to TIMESTAMP               Only files on or before timestamp supplied (ie. 20100916231334) -e, --exact-url                  Download only the url provied and not the full site -o, --only ONLY_FILTER           Restrict downloading to urls that match this filter (use // notation for the filter to be treated as a regex) -x, --exclude EXCLUDE_FILTER     Skip downloading of urls that match this filter
+	    -s, --all-timestamps             Download all snapshots/timestamps for a given website -f, --from TIMESTAMP             Only files on or after timestamp supplied (ie. 20060716231334) -t, --to TIMESTAMP               Only files on or before timestamp supplied (ie. 20100916231334) -e, --exact-url                  Download only the url provided and not the full site -o, --only ONLY_FILTER           Restrict downloading to urls that match this filter (use // notation for the filter to be treated as a regex) -x, --exclude EXCLUDE_FILTER     Skip downloading of urls that match this filter